TriPSS: A Tri-Modal Keyframe Extraction Framework Using Perceptual, Structural, and Semantic Representations: Methodology

 \subsection{Semantic Content Representation Feature Extraction}

-Semantic content representation was achieved using the Llama-3.2-11B-Vision-Instruct model \cite{Meta2025Llama3}, known for its robust multimodal capabilities and strong performance in image understanding.
-To generate consistent textual descriptions of video frames, we used deterministic decoding by disabling sampling mechanisms, meaning that tokens were selected in a fixed order rather than randomly, to ensure stable and reproducible outputs critical for tasks like semantic clustering. \cite{zarriess2021decoding}.
-A concise prompt, “In one sentence, describe the visible content of this provided image,” guided the model to produce focused descriptions, reducing variability in style and length.
-In cases where the model failed to describe an image accurately, responses with predefined keywords were replaced with “No visible content” to maintain data uniformity.
-We evaluated caption quality on the COCO dataset \cite{lin2014microsoft} using CLAIR metric \cite{chan2023clair}, which focuses on semantic integrity and contextual relevance, and found that, although an alternative model, Phi-3-Vision-128k-Instruct \cite{microsoft2025phi3vision} scored slightly higher (0.72) than LLaMA’s score of 0.71.
-LLaMA was supported by qualitative analysis showing more detailed and semantically aligned captions, justifying its selection.
+Semantic content representation was extracted using the LLaMA-3.2-11B-Vision-Instruct model \cite{Meta2025Llama3}, selected for its strong multimodal capabilities and image understanding performance.
+We generated frame-level captions using a fixed prompt (“In one sentence, describe the visible content of this provided image”) and deterministic decoding, disabling sampling to ensure reproducible and consistent outputs \cite{zarriess2021decoding}.
+To handle empty or irrelevant responses, we filtered using predefined keywords and replaced them with “No visible content.”
+Caption quality was assessed on the COCO dataset \cite{lin2014microsoft} using the CLAIR metric \cite{chan2023clair}; while Phi-3-Vision \cite{microsoft2025phi3vision} slightly outperformed LLaMA (0.72 vs. 0.71), qualitative analysis showed LLaMA produced more semantically aligned descriptions, justifying its use.

-The generated descriptions were transformed into embeddings using the all-mpnet-base-v2 model from the SentenceTransformers library \cite{huggingface-mpnet}, resulting in 768-dimensional representations that effectively capture nuanced semantic relationships.
-MPNet has shown superior performance on benchmarks such as GLUE \cite{wang2019gluemultitaskbenchmarkanalysis} and SQuAD \cite{rajpurkar2016squad100000questionsmachine}, outperforming previous models in semantic understanding tasks \cite{song2020mpnet}.
-These embeddings support downstream applications like clustering, search, and summarization.
+We encoded the captions using the all-mpnet-base-v2 model from SentenceTransformers \cite{huggingface-mpnet}, yielding 768-dimensional embeddings.
+MPNet has shown superior performance on semantic benchmarks such as GLUE \cite{wang2019gluemultitaskbenchmarkanalysis} and SQuAD \cite{rajpurkar2016squad100000questionsmachine}, and captures fine-grained relationships essential for clustering and summarization tasks \cite{song2020mpnet}.